syncfusion-content/blazor-docs/blazor/dialog/predefined-dialogs.md

 ### Alert

-An alert dialog box is used to display errors, warnings, and information that needs user awareness.
+An [Alert](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Popups.SfDialogService.html#Syncfusion_Blazor_Popups_SfDialogService_AlertAsync_System_String_System_String_Syncfusion_Blazor_Popups_DialogOptions_) dialog box is used to display errors, warnings, and information that needs user awareness.

 Use the following code to render a simple alert dialog in an application.